Escaping McKinseyLand is Hard, Even for McKinsey

 — from What Went So Wrong With Boeing? by Andrew Tangel and Jon Sindreu, The Wall Street Journal, October 25, 2024

-The day before this journalism was published by the Wall Street Journal, PowerPoint Powerhouse McKinsey did some extensive and meticulous head-scratching around the future of competition.
-The output, The Next Big Arenas of Competition, was published on October 24th; it weighed in at 213 pages.
+The day before this journalism was published, PowerPoint Powerhouse McKinsey did some extensive and meticulous head-scratching around the future of competition.
+The output, The Next Big Arenas of Competition, was published on October 24th.
+It weighed in at 213 pages.

-McKinsey marketing took over from the analysts to promote the analysis; someone in the public relations department landed an interview between McKinsey senior partner Chris Bradley, a co-author of Big Arenas, and Financial Times innovation editor John Thornhill.
-From Thornhill’s piece last week ('Corporate Wizards Out-Magic The Muggles'):
+McKinsey marketing took over from the McKinsey analysts to promote the analysis.
+Someone in the McKinsey public relations department landed an interview between McKinsey senior partner Chris Bradley, a co-author of Big Arenas, and Financial Times innovation editor John Thornhill.
+From Thornhill’s piece ('Corporate Wizards Out-Magic The Muggles'):

 "When the McKinsey consultant Chris Bradley tries to explain the changing nature of corporate competition, he turns to the fictional universe of Harry Potter.
 A few exceptional “wizard” companies have emerged this century, which seemingly operate in a different dimension to their non-magical “muggle” counterparts, he says.